 DB Funding Code Consultation

-The Pensions Regulator (“TPR”) has today issued its long awaited second consultation on the draft Funding Code of Practice.
-The consultation will run over 14 weeks until 24th March 2023.
+The Pensions Regulator (“TPR”) issued its second consultation on the draft Funding Code of Practice in December 2022.
+It ran until 24th March 2023.

 The draft code follows the broad thrust of TPR’s original consultation, with the existing principle based rules reframed into a more mechanistic approach.
 With most schemes being better funded that they have ever been, many will view the proposed new rules as additional bureaucracy rather than proportionate risk management.
 The “Fast-track” or “Bespoke” dual-track compliance approach has been retained, but TPR has dropped the benchmarking of the former against the latter.

 The requirements are complicated.
-Trustees and sponsors will need to invest time to understand the new rules (due to be in force for valuations with effective dates after October 2023) and what it means for their scheme-specific situation.
+Trustees and sponsors will need to invest time to understand the new rules (due to be in force for valuations with effective dates from summer 2024) and what it means for their scheme-specific situation.

-Although the draft Regulations were broadly supported there was significant push back from across the industry on the level of prescription they might introduce on investment strategies.
-Therefore, where any changes that are made to the Regulations, these will then have to be reflected in the Funding Code.
+Although the draft Regulations were broadly supported there was significant push back from across the industry on the level of prescription they might introduce to investment strategies.
+We expect some changes will be made to the Regulations as a result and these changes will have to be reflected in the final Funding Code.